wearekuva/oui/README.md

 })
 ```

-#### Imperative
+### Imperative

-If you're from a [dat.gui](https://github.com/dataarts/dat.gui) background or prefer an imperative style api, datoui provides a tiny wrapper with a familiar interface.
-This is often useful when you want to quickly hack on a project.
+If you're from a [dat.gui](https://github.com/dataarts/dat.gui) background or prefer a more traditional imperative api, datoui provides a tiny wrapper with a similar interface.
+This is often useful when you want to quickly hack on projects.

+>> Note that while datoui has a similar interface as [dat.gui](https://github.com/dataarts/dat.gui), it will never likely have an exact mapping. datoui is simply a wrapper around Oui to handle certain use cases.

 ```javascript
 let p = oui.datoui()